4 Ways to Alleviate Anxiety

 Of course a mobile app should never take the place of physician visits, or help from a mental health professional if needed.
 Your care provider can give you an idea of whether or not an app could work for you, and might even be able to recommend a favorite.

 If you haven’t noticed a child (or adult) playing with a spinner toy lately, you’re not looking hard enough.
 Spinner toys have been marketed as an aid for things like autism, attention deficit hyperactivity disorder, and even anxiety.
 They’re basically small, ball-bearing devices that rotate between your fingers, creating a sensory sensation.

 Scientists aren’t completely sold on the effectiveness of these spinner toys, and say more research is needed to validate the marketing claims.
 They warn they might actually cause more of a distraction than a calming effect.
 But no one can deny the popularity of these spinners is growing, and may be an inexpensive way to alleviate anxiety.

-Another thing that might be helpful in combatting anxiety is a weighted blanket.
+Another thing that might be helpful in combating anxiety is a weighted blanket.
 Weighted blankets weigh between 4 and 30 pounds, and can help reduce anxiety in adults and children.

 Talk it Out